VineethNaidu/LLD/src/main/java/org/example/lld/casestudies/parkinglot/README.md

-Q: Design and Implement a Parking Lot?
+Design and Implement a Parking Lot System

 Steps:
 0. Overview